The Lords of Salem (film): Critical response

+Scott Weinberg of Fearnet panned the film's editing and narrative style, as well as Rob Zombie's casting of Sheri Moon Zombie in the lead role.
+Bloody Disgusting published two reviews, one panning it and the other praising it.
+Neil Gerzinger of The New York Times gave the film a mixed review, noting that "considerable care goes into establishing the premise, but the film eventually abandons psychological subtlety for hallucinatory garishness, which is too bad.
+Rob Zombie fans, though, who may go into this film with a certain set of expectations, will have plenty to talk about when they leave."

-Nick Schager from Slant Magazine wrote: "Rob Zombie understands horror as an aural-visual experience that should gnaw at the nerves, seep into the subconscious, and beget unshakeable nightmares."
-New York Post's V.A.
+Nick Schager from Slant Magazine praised the film's visuals, noting that "Rob Zombie understands horror as an aural-visual experience that should gnaw at the nerves, seep into the subconscious, and beget unshakeable nightmares."
+The New York Post's V.A.
 Mussetto praised the film: "Movies by Rob Zombie, the goth rocker turned cult filmmaker, aren't for everybody.
 But he couldn't care less.
 He makes movies exactly the way he wants to, with no thought of pleasing mainstream audiences.
 They can like it or lump it.
 His latest effort, The Lords of Salem, is true to form."
-Zombie's fifth feature film received approval from Mark Olsen (Los Angeles Times), who admits The Lords of Salem "is like some queasy-making machine, a chamber piece of possession and madness that exerts a strange, disturbing power."
-Simon Abrams gave the film 3 out of 4 stars, feeling Rob Zombie "tested his considerable skills and tried something different" in his first film with full creative control and describing Sheri Moon Zombie's performance as her best yet.

-Awards and nominations
+Philip French of The Guardian praised the film as "frighteningly good" and compared its style to that of European horror films, as well as to Roman Polanski's Rosemary's Baby (1968).

+Accolades

 Novelization

 A novelization of the film, written by Zombie and contributor B. K. Evenson, was released on March 12, 2013.
 Zombie and Evenson began working on the novelization after Zombie's manager had been approached by Grand Central Publishing about a potential book tie-in.
 The idea interested Zombie, who expressed a fondness for movie tie-in novels as a child.

 Of the book, Zombie has also commented that it "offers a different experience from the film since it can obviously go into much more detail" and that the book is based on the original screenplay for Lords of Salem, which differs significantly from the final script used in the film.

 The book also marks Rob Zombie's first time appearing on the New York Times Bestseller List.

 Critical reception for the novel has been mixed.
 The Boston Globe praised Zombie's novelization, saying that the "writing throughout is graphic—definitely not for the squeamish—but the pace escalates compellingly".
 In contrast, Publishers Weekly gave a negative review for the book, criticizing parts of the book as "predictable", "unengaging and not particularly scary".